-Oh, yuck.
-What's that gross-looking green stuff on your concrete patio?
-Probably mold, mildew, or moss—the dreaded three M's.
-Whatever it is, you need a sure way to remove it that won't destroy nearby landscaping and harm the environment with a blast of harsh chemicals.
-Our method uses natural, super-versatile ingredients you probably have, like vinegar and Borax.
-While you may need to scrub harder on a patio or wall than, say, a kitchen sink, these cleaners should be able to tackle most cases of the mold or mildew.
+If you have greenish-black stuff on your concrete patio, it's probably mold, mildew, or moss.
+Damp or moist conditions from rain or humidity can encourage mold and mildew to grow in those nooks and cracks of concrete pavers or bricks.
+It's important to find a sure way to remove it that won't destroy nearby landscaping and harm the environment with a blast of harsh chemicals.
+This method uses natural, super-versatile ingredients in most homes, such as vinegar and Borax.
+These cleaners should be able to tackle most cases of mold or mildew.

 - Hard-bristle scrub brush (non-metallic)

 - Hose with power nozzle or a power washer (pressure washer)

 How to Clean Your Patio With Homemade Solution

 No need for fancy cleaners; this homemade patio cleaning solution and methodology will get your patio and other outdoor surfaces sparkling in no time.